cthemc/because/README.txt

 == Screenshots ==

-1. This is a screen shot of the poll
+1. This poll follows your post

-2. This is the second screen shot

-3. This is a screenshot also

-4. bavkend
+2. Comments and replies

+3. The backend

 == Features ==